 "In the age of exploration, the island was called Briland, and residents are still called Brilanders.
 They are very proud of their past.
 Since this is the Caribbean, of course that past includes sugarcane and rum.
 You can read island lore on Briland.com."

 "As you walk past the bay, you will see the Loyalist Cottage, built in 1800.
 Loyalists were American colonists who sided with the British during the Revolutionary War era."

 "As everyone knows, this was the losing side.
 The Loyalists were run out of the newborn United States.
 Some fled north to Atlantic Canada.
 Other Loyalists settled down in the Bahamas.
 Some ended up in Briland, surrounded by flowers and the aquamarine Caribbean.
 Not a bad way to lose a war!"

 Harbour Island Is a Commotion on the Ocean

+"You can rent snorkel equipment and wade right into the bay.
+Look for sand dollars and sea biscuits, but don't touch.
 Another aquatic activity: head down to Bottom Harbour to watch the turtles darting about.
-Keep a lookout for the family of dolphins who live here.
+Keep a lookout for the family of dolphins who live here."

 05 of 10